 Results: Left hemisphere showed significant activity only during the passive listening of bi-syllabic words.
 Specifically, the superior temporal gyrus, the supramarginal gyrus and the posterior inferior parietal lobe were activated.

 Conclusions: During passive listening of bi-syllabic words, right handed healthy adults showed a significant activation in areas already known to be involved in speech comprehension.
 Although more research is needed, OT proved to be a promising alternative to the Wada test for non-invasive assessment of hemispheric language lateralization, even if using a particularly brief trial, which has been designed for future applications with non-cooperative subjects.

-Keywords: Middle Aged, Male, Language, Humans, Female, Dominance, Cerebral - physiology, Diagnostic Techniques and Procedures, Cerebrum - physiology, Acoustic Stimulation, Oxyhemoglobins - metabolism, Pilot Projects, Spectroscopy, Near-Infrared - methods
+Keywords: Language, Dominance, Cerebral - physiology, Diagnostic Techniques and Procedures, Cerebrum - physiology, Acoustic Stimulation, Oxyhemoglobins - metabolism, Pilot Projects, Spectroscopy, Near-Infrared - methods

 01 June 2023 : EditorialEditorial: Infectious Disease Surveillance Using Artificial Intelligence (AI) and its Role in Epidemic and Pandemic Preparedness